 Outward Bound Expedition (ACT)

-Outward Bound Expedition is a youth development program that will give you personal motivation, boost your self-esteem and confidence, and provide you with the skills to map your journey of self-discovery.
+Outward Bound Expedition is a young adult development program that will give you personal motivation, boost your self-esteem and confidence, and provide you with the skills to map your journey of self-discovery.
 Through adventure, laughter and some one-on-one with the wilderness, you’ll find you’re capable of more than you thought possible.